Healthy Science/ Fish Oil for Kids: What’s the right dose?

 Current omega-3 dosage recommendations for children are too low

-Given their importance for cellular and developmental health, a number of health organizations provide recommendations for daily omega-3 fatty acid intake.14 These recommendations tend to vary by organization, but typically suggest that adults receive a minimum of 500 mg of EPA+DHA a day, and children receive 150 to 250 mg of EPA and DHA a day.14 However, these recommendations are based on clinical trials using conservative amounts, when more recent research indicates that doses as high as 5000 mg are well tolerated by children and adults, and more effective for increasing omega-3 status than smaller doses.6,15,16
+Given their importance for cellular and developmental health, a number of health organizations provide recommendations for daily omega-3 fatty acid intake.10 These recommendations tend to vary by organization, but typically suggest that adults receive a minimum of 500 mg of EPA+DHA a day, and children receive 150 to 250 mg of EPA and DHA a day.10 However, these recommendations are based on clinical trials using conservative amounts, when more recent research indicates that higher doses, which are well tolerated by children, can be more efficacious for specific health benefits6,11,12

-Also, because a number of factors can impede children’s ability to synthesize omega-3 fatty acids (and thus the amount of EPA and DHA needed to maintain optimal cellular health) doses as small as 150 mg to 250 mg are unlikely to make a significant impact on the health of most children.
-Fortunately, larger doses help buffer against genetic and environmental variables that can affect omega-3 status.16 (For a more detailed discussion of factors impeding omega-3 synthesis and issues concerning dosage, see Omega-3 Dosage: How much EPA and DHA should I take?).
+Also, because a number of factors can impede children’s ability to synthesize omega-3 fatty acids (and thus the amount of EPA and DHA needed to maintain cellular health) doses as low as 150 mg to 250 mg, which can be efficacious, may not necessarily have the most significant impact on health outcomes of most children, compared to higher doses.
+(For a more detailed discussion of factors impeding omega-3 synthesis and issues concerning dosage, see Omega-3 Dosage: How much EPA and DHA should I take?).

 Evidence-based dosage recommendations for children

-2000 mg of EPA and DHA per day is supportive for most healthy children
+Up to 1500 mg of EPA and DHA per day is supportive for most healthy children 1–8 years of age.

 Quality Matters